chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 By using `new.target` instead of `this instanceof Person`, the `Person` constructor is now correctly throwing an error when used without `new`.

-You can also check that `new.target` was called with a specific constructor.
-For instance, look at this example:
+<u>You can also check that `new.target` was called with a specific constructor.</u> For instance, look at this example:

 ```js
 function Person(name) {